 Zinc is an essential antioxidant responsible for cell division and wound healing.
 It also helps fortify hair and allows it to thrive.
 Natural sources of zinc include spinach, lentils, pumpkin seeds, and chickpeas.

-We all know that collagen supplements can help with our bones and joint health.
+We all know that collagen supplements can help our bones and joint health.
 Recent research has shown that it can be beneficial for our skin and help boost hair regrowth.
 Dermatologists believe that collagen supplements can also help with postpartum hair loss.

 Collagen is made of amino acids, which your body uses to build keratin in the hair.
 Consuming collagen peptides can replenish the loss of proteins during pregnancy and provide the building blocks needed for growing new hair.
 Less collagen in the scalp skin makes it weaker and more prone to hair shedding.
 The amino acids in collagen supplements enhance the body's ability to produce healthier, thicker hair.

 The most important collagen for growing hair and healthier skin is collagen type I. It was shown to improve the elasticity and hydration of the skin and helps with hair regrowth more than the other types of collagen.
 Marine Collagen has more type I collagen per gram than bovine collagen; it is the best for hair regrowth.
-Adding hyaluronic acid and vitamin C to the collagen supplements makes it even more effective.
+Adding hyaluronic acid and vitamin C to collagen supplements makes it even more effective.
 Hyaluronic acid is a major building block of skin and hair and helps with hydration, and vitamin C is essential in building new keratin.

 Probiotics are known to promote a healthy gut microbiome that can support the production of hair-loving nutrients.
 Additionally, probiotics can help regulate the hormones that control the hair growth phase transition.